 Students who earn degrees in sonography often do so in order to find work as a cardiovascular or vascular technologist or technician, or as a diagnostic medical sonographer.
 Due to growing demand for ultrasound expertise, the U.S. Department of Labor predicts that employment of diagnostic medical sonographers could increase by as much as 21 percent in Nebraska from 2012 to 2022.

-Earning an associate degree in veterinary technology is the easiest way to begin a career as a veterinary technologist or technician.
+Earning an associate degree in veterinary technology is the first step to beginning a career as a veterinary technologist or technician.
 According to U.S. Department of Labor figures, job openings for these professionals are expected to increase by as much as 29 percent in Nebraska between 2012 and 2022.

 University of Nebraska Omaha